Using Exploratory Questions#

 The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming. [emphasis added]

-So what is a programmer interested in performance to do?
-First, write code in as natural a way as possible.
-Then, if the result is code that is slower than they would like, ask the exploratory question: “What lines of code are contributing most to this program taking so long to run?”
-And only then, once the programmer has identified the problematic parts of their code, optimize it for performance.
+First, programmers write code in as natural a way as possible.
+Then, if the result is code that is slower than they would like, ask the Exploratory Question: “What lines of code are contributing most to this program taking so long to run?”
+Then, once the programmer has identified the problematic parts of their code, they seek to optimize it for performance.

 If the preceding example feels too niche — you want to be a data scientist, after all, not a software engineer! — let’s consider a different example.
 Suppose you’ve been hired by a new non-profit interested in helping reduce energy use in buildings in the United States.
 They know that fixed structures (factors, stores, houses, etc.) are responsible for a huge share of US energy consumption, and are interested in figuring out how to drive down that energy use by helping building owners improve the energy efficiency of their buildings (by providing information on things like government subsidies for efficiency improvements and the potential value of energy efficient windows, better heating and cooling, etc.).